prof-welch-psu-ist/pa0-git-sdlc/README.md

 </dependencies>
 ```

+Once you add this dependency, exp

 ### Step 1: review the existing prefix-finding code

-In the blue `src` folder in the starter kit for this repo, you'll find an existing solution and some test cases (in the green folder marked `test`).
+In the blue `src` folder in the starter kit for this repo, you'll find an existing solution.
+Existing test cases are located in the green folder marked `test`.